 On its own, EDR monitors specific endpoints, identifying anomalies and blocking malware using more advanced threat intelligence than traditional anti-virus solutions.
 EDR solutions also produce event logs that can be correlated and fed into the SIEM, offering enhanced insight.
 Other advanced threat protection solutions like intrusion prevention systems (IPS), intrusion detection systems (IDS), web filtering and advanced spam filtering also generate logs for the SIEM to analyze, demonstrating how these solutions work together to help your institution achieve a more advanced security posture.

-Enhancing Your Cybersecurity Monitoring Strategy
+Enhancing Your Cybersecurity Monitoring Strategy with a SIEM Solution

 As cybercriminals continue working to infiltrate and exploit networks, systems and data, it’s more important than ever that you leverage tools to strengthen your organization’s cybersecurity posture and ensure you have a comprehensive view of your IT environment.
 With the ability to detect and respond to threats, SIEMaaS delivers advanced protection and unmatched insight—enhancing your defenses against current and evolving cybersecurity risks.